“When you kill time, remember that it has no resurrection.”

 Consistent Obedience Results to Life full of Insights

-I sometimes feel overwhelmed by how many things that needs to be updated in my life.
-Over time though, I have come to realize that instead of going the panic route, I’d be better if I tackled one issue at a time starting from its trigger ( source) and locating the associated behavioral patterns.
-For instance, if we noticed that we accomplish very little each day, we may want to take a look at the activities we take on during the course of a day.
+I sometimes feel overwhelmed by the many areas I need to work on in my life.
+Over time though, I have come to realize that instead of going the panic route, I’d be better if I tackled one issue at a time starting from its trigger ( source) and locating the associated behavioural patterns.
+For instance, if we noticed that we accomplish very little each day, we may want to take a look at the activities we take on during the course of the day.
 Like John’s story above, how do our daily activities add value to our lives?

 2. A habit of prompt obedience builds up our wisdom muscles.